Search Country

 Areas of Practice cover Intellectual Property Law including Patent, Trademark and Design Prosecution & Domain Names, Corporate Law in particular Start-up Companies, Intellectual Property Litigation, Unfair Competition, Copyright and EEC Intellectual Property, Antitrust Law and Intellectual Property Strategies.

-The Contributing person, Michael Degkwitz, is partner and head of the trademark department at Isler & Pedrazzini AG.
-He is active as a trademark attorney since 1987.
+The Contributing person, Matthias Bebi, is trademark attorney at Isler & Pedrazzini AG.
+He is active as a trademark attorney since 2001.

 Stauffacherstr.
 65/59g